originrose/cortex/docs/design.md

 respect the traversal but it could for instance use a completely separate neural network facility to accomplish the transformation from network->network.
-3. Inference: Inference is a function that given an network and a sequence of data produces a sequence of outputs.
+3. Inference: Inference is a function that given a network and a sequence of data produces a sequence of outputs.
 In this case the outputs are node-id->output-data maps.

-Over time the intention is to aggregate algorithms into cortex out of the execution contexts so that it because easier to test and verify as much of cortex as possible without requiring actual execution of the training or inference algorithms.
+Over time the intention is to aggregate algorithms into cortex out of the execution contexts so that it is easier to test and verify as much of cortex as possible without requiring actual execution of the training or inference algorithms.

 ## Rational->Design Justification